jesseskinner/svelte-react/README.md

 ## Limitations

-`ReactComponent` does not take any children.
-If you want to specify children, you'll need to pass them in through the children prop.
-If you want to pass in HTML children, you could either use `React.createElement` or create a React component to do this.
+`ReactComponent` does not accept any children or slots.
+If you want to specify children to the React component, you have to pass them in through the `children` prop.

+## Resources

+This project was heavily inspired by [react-svelte](https://github.com/Rich-Harris/react-svelte).
+If you want to use Svelte components inside React apps, have a look at [react-svelte](https://github.com/Rich-Harris/react-svelte).

 ## License